JasmineDeng/kq_team_matching/README.md

 This by default recomputes the most recently computed assignment (which is determined by the timestamp in the filename under `data/league_night`).
 Note that when editing a preexisting team assignment, the blank lines ",,,," denoting Phils are important and should not be deleted in the process of swapping players around.
-It ialso important to preserve team composition, i.e., a team must always have a Queen, an Objective, and a Speed player.
+It is also important to preserve team composition, i.e., a team must always have a Queen, an Objective, and a Speed player.